To understand why, we need to examine the normal factual background and the legal basis for misrepresentation claims.

 Factual Background and Cast of Characters

 The buyer and seller close on the sale of the property and, at some point after closing the buyer discovers a problem with the property, and they claim it was not properly disclosed to them.
-Some common examples of defective property conditions that lead to lawsuits are water leaks in the roof and/or windows and foundation movement.
+Some common examples of material defects that lead to lawsuits are water leaks in the roof and/or windows and foundation movement.

 Buyers can bring many different legal claims including fraud, negligent representation, and violations of the Deceptive Trade Practices Act.
 In fact, the Texas Legislature drafted a statute specifically designed to help buyers who find themselves in this position, called the Fraud in a Real Estate Transaction.
 These claims, while separate, all share a common concept — misrepresentation.
 In other words, for the buyer to prevail, they must prove the seller and/or listing broker made a material statement that was false.

 With some commonsense guidance these mistakes can be easily avoided.
 This is exactly why Sellers Shield™ was founded.
-Our free Smart Seller Tools™ guide home sellers through the disclosure process to help them to avoid making critical mistakes when disclosing the condition of their home.
+Our free interactive seller tools guide home sellers through the disclosure process to help them to avoid making critical mistakes when disclosing the condition of their home.